anonfansub/devmoe/README.md

 Requirements

-Strawberry Perl (32 bit preferably) maybe you must run 'cpanm Filter::Crypto' via cmd to install the module
+Strawberry Perl (32 bit preferably)

 How to use

---cry_update.pl is self explanatory (it gets the latest runes.json and version.txt) --cry_injector.pl, runemap.json, runes.json, version.txt must be in the same dir
+--update.pl is self explanatory (it gets the latest runes.json and version.txt) --injector.pl, runemap.json, runes.json, version.txt must be in the same dir
 1.Open lol client and login into your account
-2.check hide preset pages (prevent current rune errors) 3.Keep at least 1 custom rune page and delete all others 4.Run cry_injector.pl after confirming the champion at selection / joining the lobby (for ARAM)
+2.check hide preset pages (prevent current rune errors) 3.Keep at least 1 custom rune page and delete all others 4.Run injector.pl after confirming the champion at selection / joining the lobby (for ARAM)

 Debug